I help clients get information on tax free retirement income, providing for your parents/children, and how the world of income, interest and

 Wishing you Wealth, Wellness and Wisdom

-You may not consider yourself wealthy but if you are reading this chances are you have more true wealth than you can even imagine.
+You may not consider yourself wealthy, but if you are reading this chances are you have more true wealth than you can even imagine.
 In addition, you have an opportunity few will ever know, the opportunity to pass on four types of limitless wealth to your heirs.
-To pass on this wealth you must be purposeful in the legacy you leave, because if you are not you will pass on poverty and hardship to future generations, even if than is not your intention.
+To pass on this wealth you must be purposeful in the legacy you leave, because if you are not you will pass on poverty and hardship to future generations; even if that is not your intention.

 For the purposes of this article let us define wealth as a perpetual passive stream of income that meets all of your needs, most of your wants, and allows you to pass on a legacy of wealth for the next generation.

-Now that we have defined what wealth is let’s discuss the for different types of wealth and how to build them, enjoy them and leave them for the next generation.
+Now that we have defined what wealth is let’s discuss the four different types of wealth and how to build them, enjoy them, and leave them for the next generation.

-This includes your knowledge, Education, Skills, Systems, Ideas, Methods, Experiences, Reputation and Traditions.
+This includes your Knowledge, Education, Skills, Systems, Ideas, Methods, Experiences, Reputation and Traditions.
 It is important for the current generation to teach the next generation how they became successful.
 Most financial wealth comes from systems, methodology, and connections.
 People often remark that people from certain families or members of certain groups seem to find success so easy, but that is intellectual wealth in action.
-To build this wealth make sure the next generation knows what you know.
+Make sure the next generation knows what you know.
 Write it down and pass it on.
 Mentor the next generation so they can skip some of the struggle and build on a more firm foundation.
-Do not send your heirs out into the world to start for scratch to prove a point.
-I have seen my community do this with its children and in the end it killed the wealth of the entire family because time, energy and money was wasted because there was no one to carry on the family legacy.
+Do not send your heirs out into the world to start from scratch, to prove a point.
+Starting from scratch on proves what a poor teacher they had.
+I have seen my community do this with it’s children and in the end it killed the wealth of the entire family.
+Time, energy and money gets wasted because there is no one trained to carry on the family legacy.